Who Needs a Change?

 Diaper Sizes Requested

-7. Contingent upon availability of the diaper sizes requested, the diaper allotment will be prepared and available to pick up at our front desk for the requested pick-up date and time.
+7. Contingent upon availability of the diaper sizes requested, the diaper allotment will be prepared and available to pick up at our front desk.

 Child Care Resources’ business hours are Monday, Tuesday, Thursday and Friday from 8:30 am – 4:30 pm and Wednesday from 8:30 am – 6:30 pm.
 We are located at 3301 C Route 66, Neptune.
 Pick-ups can be scheduled at anytime during normal operating business hours.